wing328/petstore-ruby/docs/PetApi.md

 Find pet by ID

-Returns a pet when ID &lt; 10.
-ID &gt; 10 or nonintegers will simulate API error conditions
+Returns a pet when ID < 10.
+ID > 10 or nonintegers will simulate API error conditions

 ### Example
 ```ruby